learn-co-curriculum/phase-3-common-data-types/README.md

 we'll explore these different data types and see the similarities and differences to how Ruby and JavaScript treat these data types.

 Make sure to follow along with the examples in this lesson in IRB!
-Ruby give you a lot of ways to explore data, so you'll learn more by experimenting.
+As an object-oriented language, Ruby gives you a lot of tools to inspect different data types, so you'll learn more by getting your hands on the code.

 ## Strings